sycobuny/kythera/doc/extensions.md

             end
         end

-        # Your service is always initialized with the uplink and a logger
+        # Your service is always initialized with the uplink
-        def initialize(uplink, logger)
+        def initialize(uplink)
-            # Calling `super` sets up the logger, and you don't have to
-            # do anything else with it.
-The logger works as:
-            #   log.info 'hello...'
-            #   log.debug 'hello...'
-            #
-            # Calling this also sets `@uplink` to the argument provided.
+            # Calling super sets `@uplink` to the argument provided.
             # The uplink contains the methods you'll use to communicate
             # with the IRC server.
             #